 Scale CX for volume and growth

-The benefit of a scalable CX solution is that it can be increased for seasonality and decreased for normal volume.
-This helps ensure small businesses can meet current needs, while still having room to grow within the platform.
+The benefit of a scalable CX solution is that it can be dialled up for seasonality and dialled down for normal volume.
+This helps ensure small businesses can meet current needs while still having room to grow within the platform.
 Leaning on chatbots and AI features can be a lifesaver for small retail businesses that are scaling their customer experience.
 This was the case for Tile, another small company with a big name known for its slim-profile electronic trackers.
-After implementing an Ada chatbot within their Zendesk CX platform in advance of the holiday season, the company reported a decrease in support volume almost immediately.
+After implementing an Ada chatbot within their Zendesk CX platform before the holiday season, the company reported a decrease in support volume almost immediately.

 But CX scalability comes in many shapes and forms.
 For example, deflecting common customer inquiries with a chatbot or integrated help centre is known to free up agents’ time for more complex issues that need a 1:1 touch.

-Small business Champions resolve 37% more of their chat inquiries without human involvement compared to Starters, according to the report.2022 Zendesk CX Accelerator report
+Small business Champions resolve 37% more of their chat enquiries without human involvement compared to Starters, according to the report.
+2022 Zendesk CX Accelerator report

 Enable agents to help drive the business

-Agent productivity and ease of onboarding supports healthy bottom lines all year round.
-Deflections mentioned earlier can improve productivity, but so can the agent dashboard itself: by providing additional customer context and reducing the need to switch between different dashboards, and tools.
-A unified workspace also means all agents can lean in where they are needed: on a live chat window, responding to asynchronous messages on WhatsApp or Facebook Messenger, managing the email support queue, or talking customers through issues on the phone.
-According to the data, 8.1 times more Champions than Starters rate their organisation’s performance as “very strong” in terms of shifting CX staff across channels to meet demand, suggesting that operational agility has an impact on the level of experience a company can deliver.
+Agent productivity and ease of onboarding support healthy bottom lines all year round.
+Deflections mentioned earlier can improve productivity, but so can the agent dashboard: by providing additional customer context and reducing the need to switch between different dashboards and tools.
+A unified workspace also means all agents can lean in where they are needed: on a live chat window, responding to asynchronous messages on WhatsApp or Facebook Messenger, managing the email support queue, or resolving customer issues on the phone.
+According to the data, 8.1x more Champions than Starters rate their organisation’s performance as “very strong” in terms of shifting CX staff across channels to meet demand, suggesting that operational agility impacts the level of experience a company can deliver.

 The possibilities open up further when the teams interacting with customers 1:1 are fully integrated into the rest of the business, including sales.
-Chupi, a Dublin-based jewelry company, is just one success story.
+Chupi, a Dublin-based jewellery company, is just one success story.
 With Zendesk, their customer care team was able to bring potential customers over the finish line by providing virtual consultations and post-consultation follow-up.
-By tracking, nurturing and following up with potential sales leads, the company saw an impressive 300-percent increase in care-based sales in 2020—which translates to one million euros in sales directly from the customer care team.
+By tracking, nurturing, and following up with potential sales leads, the company saw an impressive 300% increase in care-based sales in 2020, which translates to one million euros in sales directly from the customer care team.

 Champions are 64% more likely to be well-trained to look for sales opportunities during customer interactions compared to Starters.
 Champions are also 1.4x more likely than Starters to have their CX engagements uncover new sales opportunities.